 - 1 can whole Italian tomatoes 796 ml.

-- 450 grams rigatoni or any other pasta of your choice
+- 450 grams rigatoni or pasta of your choice

 - handful fresh basil leaves chopped coarsely

 - freshly grated ricotta salata for serving

 - Preheat the oven to 400F.

 - Toss eggplant cubes with 3 tbsp of olive oil, salt lightly and place on a baking sheet.
 Bake for 30 minutes, or until the eggplants are golden and tender.

 - In a large skillet, heat the remaining tbsp. of olive oil and add garlic.
 Using your fingers, crush the tomatoes into small pieces, add to the skillet and bring to a boil.
 Season with salt and red pepper flakes (if using) and simmer while the eggplant cooks, about 20 minutes.

 - Meanwhile, bring a large pot of water to a boil, salt generously and cook pasta until al dente.

 - Add the roasted eggplant to the sauce and stir to combine.
 Simmer on very low heat until the pasta is ready.